 What other information can a Social Security Number Trace show?

 A social security number trace may identify maiden names, alternate versions of names, and “also known as names”.
-This can help to identify aliases that could be searched when conducting a criminal background check if included in your service package.
+This can help to identify aliases that could be searched when conducting a criminal search or background check if included in your service package.